using-system/devops/k8s/cka/5-Security_answer.md

 The token can me mounted in volume.
 The default token of the namespace is automatically mounted.
 We can specify a custom service account with the property `serviceAccountName` under pod/spec yaml definition file.

+Command to create a token

+`kubectl create token myserviceaccount`

 # Image security

 To specify image full form a private registry, use docker-registry secret :  [Pull an Image from a Private Registry | Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)